 Our auditory system is an amazing, complex mechanism that gathers and processes noise, then translates it into recognizable sound.
 At any given time, our ears are collecting a multitude of noises – dogs barking, the rumble of a neighbor’s lawn mower, birds tweeting, giggling children, the swoosh of a passing car on a nearby highway – and based on all that incoming information, our brain is making a lot of decisions.

-For the most part, our ears hear noise at different pitches so subtly the brain distinguishes it as one sound.
-Yet one form of hearing loss causes some auditory systems to hear sounds so differently it creates a two-sound experience known as diplacusis.
+For the most part, our ears hear sounds at slightly different pitches all the time, and if they are very close in pitch, the brain distinguishes them as one sound.
+Yet one form of hearing loss causes some people to hear sounds so differently it creates a two-sound experience known as diplacusis, sometimes called “double hearing.”

 What is diplacusis?